loomio/loomio-docs/en/src/policy/security/index.md

 ## Over 9 years in business.

-We’ve been operating loomio.org since 2013.
+We’ve been operating loomio since 2013.
 Security isn’t just about technology, it’s about trust.
 We’ve worked hard to earn the trust of hundreds of thousands of people world wide in tens of thousands Loomio groups.
 We’ll continue to work hard every day to maintain that trust.
 Longevity and stability is core to our mission at Loomio.